 3. The right to correct data we hold about you (“right to rectification”): If you find that any of the data we hold about you is factually incorrect, you can change it yourself (if you have access to a self-service system) or ask us to change it for you.

-4. The right to ask us to restrict the processing of your data (right to restrict processing”): If you have challenged our processing or feel that we have inaccurate data which could affect your rights, you can ask us to restrict processing (just hold it but don’t use it) while we resolve the issue.
+4. The right to ask us to restrict the processing of your data (right to restrict processing”): If you have challenged our processing or feel that we have inaccurate data which could affect your rights, you can ask us to restrict processing (we will hold it to enable us to flag the data as restricted, but will not use it) while we resolve the issue.

 5. The right to request erasure of your data, or withdraw consent from direct marketing (“right to erasure”): If you withdraw your consent and want us to forget you, or we have finished processing your data under contract or for our operational needs and no longer need it any more, you can ask us to erase it.